Topological Phases with Average Symmetries: the Decohered, the Disordered, and the Intrinsic: Average SPT: generalities

 \subsubsection{Example: cluster chain and edge state}

-As an illustrative example, let us consider one-dimensional qubit chain with $\Z_2\times\Z_2^{\rm ave}$ symmetry, where the exact $\Z_2$ acts on even-sites as $\prod_{i=2n}X_i$ ($i$ labeling the lattice sites), and the average $\Z_2^{\rm ave}$ acts on odd-sites as $\prod_{i=2n+1}X_i$.
+Within the context of symmetrically invertible mixed states, let us consider a one-dimensional qubit chain with $\Z_2\times\Z_2^{\rm ave}$ symmetry as an illustrative example, where the exact $\Z_2$ acts on even-sites as $\prod_{i=2n}X_i$ ($i$ labeling the lattice sites), and the average $\Z_2^{\rm ave}$ acts on odd-sites as $\prod_{i=2n+1}X_i$.
 ASPT phases with this symmetry are classified by $\H^1(\Z_2,\H^1(\Z_2,\U))=\Z_2$, with one nontrivial phase.
 A representative density matrix of the nontrivial phase, on a closed chain with $2N$ sites, is

 Essentially, we have a classical ensemble of $\Z_2^{\rm ave}$ domain-wall configurations, and at each domain wall, a nontrivial exact $\Z_2$ charge is decorated.
+It is not difficult to check that $\rho_{\rm{cluster}}$ is symmetrically invertible, by explicitly constructing symmetric finite-depth channels connecting $\rho_{\rm{cluster}}\otimes\rho_{\rm{cluster}}$ to a pure product state.